 Federal Laws on Employment Background Checks

-Both CRAs as well as Ohio businesses must comply with all federal laws that govern background checks prior to employment.
-Be aware of two major federal laws, which include that of the Fair Credit Reporting Act and Title VII of the 1964 Civil Rights Act.
+Both CRAs and Ohio businesses must comply with all federal laws that govern background checks before employment.
+In addition, be aware of two major federal laws, including the Fair Credit Reporting Act and Title VII of the 1964 Civil Rights Act.

-The Federal Trade Commission enforces the Fair Credit Reporting Act (FCRA) and the extensive regulations that govern how information needed used for background checks on employees is collected and used.
-The law limits how CRAs are able to gather and report data and also limits the methods employers may use the information they receive for hiring purposes.
+The Federal Trade Commission enforces the Fair Credit Reporting Act (FCRA) and the extensive regulations governing how information needed for background checks on employees is collected and used.
+The law limits how CRAs can gather and report data and limits the methods employers may use the information they receive for hiring purposes.

-The FCRA includes the seven-year lookback clause which prohibits CRAs from not reporting information that is older than seven years.
-The CRAs cannot report arrests that don't result with convictions or liens civil judgments, collections or bankruptcy filings that are more than 7 years old.
+The FCRA includes the seven-year lookback clause, which prohibits CRAs from reporting information older than seven years.
+For example, the CRAs cannot report arrests that don't result in convictions or liens, civil judgments, collections, or bankruptcy filings that are more than seven years old.

-There's an exclusion to the seven year timeframe for positions that pay $75k or higher.
-The restriction on time isn't applicable to criminal convictions.
-These are able to be reported at anytime, provided that it is done in accordance with state law.
+There's an exclusion to the seven-year timeframe for positions that pay $75k or higher.
+The restriction on time doesn't apply to criminal convictions.
+These can be reported at any time, provided that it is done under state law.

-Ohio employers must provide an advance informed in writing of their intentions to conduct background checks prior to hiring.
-The FCRA also obliges employers to obtain the written consent of applicants prior to conducting background checks on employees.
+Ohio employers must provide advance information in writing of their intentions to conduct background checks before hiring.
+The FCRA also obliges employers to obtain the written consent of applicants before conducting background checks on employees.

-If the results of a background check reveals negative information in Ohio employers should follow the two-step process of adverse action before the final hiring decision can be taken.
+If the background check results reveal negative information in Ohio, employers should follow the two-step process of adverse action before the final hiring decision can be taken.

-Title VII of the 1964 Civil Rights Act is a important federal anti-discrimination law which will be implemented by the Equal Employment Opportunity Commission.
+Title VII of the 1964 Civil Rights Act is an important federal anti-discrimination law that the Equal Employment Opportunity Commission will implement.
 It is a law that prohibits discrimination at work because of the protected status of employees and applicants.

-According to EEOC guidelines, employers hiring applicants with criminal records have to evaluate each applicant's criminal record relevant to the specific job that they are seeking before making negative job choices.
+According to EEOC guidelines, employers hiring applicants with criminal records have to evaluate each applicant's criminal record relevant to the specific job they seek before making negative job choices.

 Ohio State Laws on Employment Background Checks

-There are some laws of the state of Ohio that employers need to keep in mind.
+There are some laws of Ohio that employers need to keep in mind.

-Employers in public must adhere to the law of the state that bans the box.
-It was passed by the Department of Administrative Services issued HR-29 in 2015 as a policy.
+Employers in public must adhere to the state law that bans the box.
+The Department of Administrative Services passed it issued HR-29 in 2015 as a policy.
 This law prevents employers in the public sector from asking about criminal background information in the beginning stages of the selection process.

-In accordance with ORC SS 2953.32, eligible offenders are able to request the court to have certain criminal records sealed or removed.
-Employers are not permitted to solicit prospective employees or applicants about sealed, expunged, or pardoned or erased records.
+Per ORC SS 2953.32, eligible offenders can request the court to seal or remove certain criminal records.
+However, employers cannot solicit prospective employees or applicants about sealed, expunged, pardoned or erased records.